innovastudio-dev/contentbox/README.md

 This minimal integration enables basic media insertion functionality.
 You can extend this file picker or replace it with your own custom implementation — just make sure to call **`parent.selectAsset(url)`** with the correct file URL when a file is selected.

+### **Recommendation: Use Files.js Asset Manager**

+For a more powerful and ready-to-use solution, you can use [Files.js – Asset Manager](https://innovastudio.com/asset-manager) , which integrates seamlessly with ContentBox.js and replaces the simple **`assets.html`** file picker with a full-featured media browser.

 ## **🛠 Adding a Custom Topbar**

 ContentBox allows you to define a custom top toolbar with your own branding and buttons.